Should You Talk To The Person You're Dating Every Day? 3 Reasons You Don't Have To

 I am definitely guilty of using my phone to channel all of my emotions and anxieties at any given time.
 When in a committed relationship, the person who is usually getting these text bursts is my partner.
 They have to be there for me, right?

 Well, the fluidity of texting as communication makes it harder to build in a separate space for yourself and your emotions.
 You probably wouldn't spill all your emotions on your partner constantly in person, but talking constantly through text opens that space up.
-You'll find yourself returning to your phone whenever you get bored at work, whenever you feel insecure or conflicted, in order to find affirmation from your partner.
+You'll find yourself returning to your phone whenever you get bored at work or whenever you feel insecure or conflicted in order to find affirmation from your partner.

 You don't need to be in constant communication with your partner to have confidence in their feelings for you or in whether or not the relationship is working.
-Text creates distance while also heightening the intensity of communication.
 In order to really know what a person is saying and feeling, you need to hear it in their tone of voice.
 You don't need to stay in touch constantly, because talking over text all of the time makes it much too easy to read between the lines and even create an insecurity that doesn't actually exist.